The 20 Best Acrocephalopolydactyly Doctors in Brazil

 Sao Paulo, SP, BR

-Maria Bueno-Passos practices in Sao Paulo, Brazil.
+Maria Bueno-Passos practices practicing medicine in Sao Paulo, Brazil.
 Ms. Bueno-Passos is rated as an Advanced expert by MediFind in the treatment of Acrocephalopolydactyly.
-Her top areas of expertise are Acrofacial Dysostosis Catania Type, Acheiropody, Micrognathia, and Pierre Robin Sequence.
+She is also highly rated in 15 other conditions, according to our data.
+Her clinical expertise encompasses Acrofacial Dysostosis Catania Type, Acheiropody, Micrognathia, and Autism Spectrum Disorder.

 Experienced in Acrocephalopolydactyly